mragicl/kintsugi/README.md

 cat data/app/assigned_data/secrets/<pubkey> && echo
 ```

-To activate your validator run:
+To activate your validator run init_validator.sh.
+It will prompt you for the keystore password.
+Enter the one from above.
 ```
 ./init_validator.sh
 ```